 Trains can be a great way to travel to New York City.
-For visitors from nearby states, commuter trains offer convenient, affordable access to the city without the hassle or expense of parking once you arrive.
-For visitors from further away, train travel offers travelers a great chance to see the United States up-close and is an adventure in itself.
-It's also a good option for people who are scared of flying or who appreciate the convenience of arriving directly into the city center, since NYC-area airports are all located outside of Manhattan.
+For visitors from nearby states like Connecticut (and of course, New Jersey), commuter trains offer convenient, affordable access to the city without the hassle of driving through the city or the expense of parking once you arrive.
+For visitors coming from further away, train travel offers travelers a great chance to see the United States up-close and is an adventure in itself.
+It's also a good option for people who are scared of flying, who want to reduce their carbon footprint, or who appreciate the convenience of arriving directly into the city center, since NYC-area airports are all located outside of Manhattan.
+Train travel is also getting faster and more comfortable as companies are investing more in maintaining and expanding railways.

 Pros of Train Travel

-- Flexibility in travel plans - other than at peak travel times (holidays, especially Thanksgiving/Christmas), it's usually pretty easy to book a last minute train trip.
+- Flexibility in travel plans—other than at peak travel times (holidays, especially Thanksgiving/Christmas), it's usually pretty easy to book a last minute train trip.
+It's also easier to change your departure time or cancel the trip without extravagant fees.

-- No need to get from the airport to the city, as trains bring you directly to the city
+- No need to make your way from the airport to the city, as trains bring you directly to the city center.

 Cons of Train Travel

-- Expensive -- it can sometimes be cheaper to fly than to take the train long distance
+- Expensive—depending on when you buy your ticket, it can be cheaper to fly than to take the train long distances.

 What To Know About Train Travel to NYC